xxx/rf_rgb/README.md

 time of writing.

 Some effects have a User 1-3 setting in the Windows UI.
-It's not clear what these are actually for, and are ignored in this module for now.
+It's not clear what these are actually for, and are mostly ignored in this module for now.

 ## Development